NewAlexandria/leadership_readme/onboarding.md

 ![team-specific workflow diagram](assets/onboarding/example-jira-workflow.png)

+### Chat

+There are many cognitive studies on chat systems, and so on.
+One of the most common tangible anti-patterns of chat is the communication of passwords, and other shared secrets.

 * You will need a secure chat / comms too, based on whether your team handles 'high risk' information.
-This can be a tool like keybase.io account, of the company's main chat if it has been secured for sharing such information.
+This can be a tool like keybase.io account, or the company's main chat if it has been secured for sharing such information.
   * Typically a secure chat is for secure exchange of passwords, any PII, and other information that can constitute a data breach.
   * If there is only one chat system at the company, ensure that it has sufficient security for transmission of high-risk information.
+  * Send secret info via DMs is not enough.
+A compromised account will cause a breach.

 ### Functional Area